Coding for Kids with Tynker – Game-based Learning

 School programmes with Tynker

 Schools can subscribe to various plans to enable teachers and students to learn and teach coding, and to integrate coding for kids in a school?s curriculum.
 It is currently being used by 60,000 schools for Grades K-8.

 The programme includes:

-‘Automatic assessments of students’ skills’ that makes class management easier for teachers
+- ?Automatic assessments of students? skills, making class management easy for teachers

-Classroom Management platform to add student accounts to a classroom.
-Teachers can get valuable student data about a class from this tool and use that data it to improve class performance.
+- Classroom Management platform to add student accounts to a classroom.
+Teachers can get valuable data about a class from this tool and use that data to improve class performance.

 Following are the teaching programmes offered by Tynker.
 For a district-wide implementation of Tynker, you can request a quote on their website.

-You can join Tynker for free, and trying their fun game-based coding lessons.
-To access all the lessons and functionalities, you can subscribe to one of the home or school plans.
+You can join Tynker for free, and try their fun, game-based coding lessons.
+To access all the lessons and functionalities, you can subscribe to one of their home or school plans.

-Compared to other platforms that teach coding to kids, tynker seems like a holistic tool that combines lessons, interactives, rewards, asessment, parent’s platform and class management, so that learning is engaging and effective.
+Compared to other platforms that teach coding to kids, Tynker seems like a holistic tool that combines lessons, interactives, rewards, assessment, parent’s platform, and class management, so that learning coding is engaging and effective.